Mindy Grossman: HSN relaunch and taking the company public

 She recruited major celebrities such as Jennifer Lopez, Queen Latifah, Mariah Carey, Iman, P. Diddy, Padma Lakshmi, Martha Stewart, Jessica Simpson, Keith Urban, Nicki Minaj, Mary J. Blige, and Serena Williams, and major cosmetics companies such as Lancôme and Stila, to appear on the network and sell their own brands of merchandise, most of them exclusively created for HSN.
 She brought in high-end fashion designers to sell exclusive fashion lines on the network, garnering Grossman and HSN a front row at Fashion Week.
 She also created partnerships with major companies like Disney and other Hollywood studios to sell merchandise, invited movie and television-series tie-ins, and aired live concerts by singers such as Rod Stewart and Randy Travis.

 HSN became a Fortune 1000 company in 2009.
-As of 2014, Grossman is one of only 51 women who lead a Fortune 1000 company.
+As of 2014, Grossman was one of only 51 women who lead a Fortune 1000 company.
 In 2015, Fortune published an article stating that from 2002 through 2014, Fortune 1000 companies led by women have performed three times better than the S&P 500, and that HSN's returns since its IPO were one of the top two, even despite the stock-market meltdown which immediately followed its initial public offering.
-Other retailers, including Penney's, Target, and Avon, have attempted to recruit Grossman to head their companies.
+Grossman was the recruited by other retailers, including Penney's, Target, and Avon.